ppetermann/photo-desc/README.md

 # Process an image from URL
 php process_photos.php https://example.com/image.jpg

+# Process with logging enabled
+php process_photos.php --log /path/to/your/image.jpg
 ```

 When processing a single image, the script will output the metadata directly as JSON to stdout, rather than saving it to a file.
+By default, logging is suppressed in single-image mode to ensure clean JSON output.
+If you want to see the logs (for debugging), add the `--log` flag.

 ## Configuration